 - The demographic is composed of middle to upper-class individuals

-One of the trickiest steps in the process of buying a pre-foreclosure property is to find the property because they are not listed in conventional Real Estate Markets like MLS.
+One of the trickiest steps in the process of buying a pre-foreclosure property is to find the property because they are not listed in conventional real estate market listings like MLS.
 There are some ways to look for and identify potential pre-foreclosure properties:

-- Post an ad for buying pre-foreclosure properties - An investor may post advertisements in different marketplaces, such as Craigslist, indicating that they are buying properties quickly and with cash since the borrowers with pre-foreclosure properties try to sell quickly and for cash.
+- Post an ad for buying pre-foreclosure properties - A real estate investor may post advertisements in different marketplaces indicating that they are buying properties quickly and with cash, such as on Craigslist, which would be an enticing proposal for homeowners in pre-foreclosure.

 - Check local newspapers for foreclosure notices - Before the property is sold at an auction during the foreclosure phase, the lender is obligated to generally publish a notice that the property will be auctioned.
-For example, this might be a public notice in a local newspaper for three weeks before the auction.
-During this time, it might be possible to negotiate a deal and get the property before the auction.
+For example, this might be a public notice in a local newspaper that is published three weeks before the auction.
+During this time, it might be possible to negotiate a deal and to purchase the pre-foreclosure property before the auction.

-- Drive around the neighborhood - Pre-foreclosure properties tend to be poorly maintained or even abandoned because if the owner cannot cover mortgage payments, the owner is likely to not be able to cover the expenses that come with maintaining the property.
+- Drive around the neighborhood - Pre-foreclosure properties tend to be poorly maintained or even abandoned because if the owner cannot cover mortgage payments, then the owner is likely unable to cover the expenses that come with maintaining the property.
 An investor may look for a property that has neglected lawns, broken windows, and a poorly maintained outlook of the building.
 There is no universal guide about how to identify a pre-foreclosure property, so every investor should identify signs of potential pre-foreclosure property on their own.

 - Mail and E-mail Campaigns - An investor may look into public records to identify and target people in financial distress.
 Generally, public records may be accessed through a local county assessor’s office.
 Investors look for certain kinds of information that will help them identify motivated sellers.
 Investors may be interested in old or out-of-state owners, absentee owners, and properties that have been on the market for a significant number of days.
 There are two significant problems with this method.
 First, public records may not be up to date, which lowers the chance of identifying current opportunities.
 Second, everyone has access to these records, so an investor does not gain a competitive advantage using this method.
 Mail and e-mail campaigns tend to be considered successful at a 1% response rate.

-- Cold Calling - Just as for mail and e-mail campaigns, an investor may look through public records to identify potential sellers, get their names and phone numbers and call them with an offer for their pre-foreclosed home.
+- Cold Calling - Just as for mail and e-mail campaigns, an investor may look through public records to identify potential sellers, get their names and phone numbers, and call them with an offer for their pre-foreclosed home.